rgrannell1/guake-color-palettes/README.md

 # guake-cl

 Guake-cl is a command-line tool that lets you easily change your guake colour scheme.
-The schemes are taken from [varemenos's guake-color-palettes](https://github.com/varemenos/guake-color-palettes).

 <img src="images/guake-cl.gif"> </img>

 This tool:

-- has tab-completion for each colour scheme.
-- has 132 colour schemes to choose from.
+- has 169 colour schemes to choose from

-Use 'View Image' to investigate each colour scheme, or browse through the contents of `images/`.
+- allows you to choose light, dark modes
+- allows interactive selection from a menu
+- allows random-selection
+- keeps track of previous themes, and supports favourites

 <img src="images/assembled.png"> </img>